ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 A great source of [examples][] can be found in the tests for this API.

+### Mutable File System specific

+The Mutable File System (MFS) is a peer-to-peer file system where every file and directory can be addressed by an hash.

 #### `ls`

 > Lists a directory from IPFS that is addressed by a valid IPFS Path.